 Compared to the new model, it is based on older data, a less flexible approach, and does not include acidification or incorporation timing, but you can download it here.

-Sign up for the mailing list to receive infrequent updates by sending a message to sasha.hafner(at)eng.au.dk.
+Sign up for the mailing list to receive infrequent updates by sending a message to sasha.hafner(at)bce.au.dk.

 This project was led by Sasha D. Hafner and Sven G. Sommer.
 The database contains measurements made by many reseachers.
-The following individuals contributed data: Andreas Pacholski, Shabtai Bittman, William Burchill, Wim Bussink, Martin Chantigny, Marco Carozzi, Sophie Génermont, Christoph Häni, Martin N. Hansen, Jan Huijsmans, Derek Hunt, Thomas Kupper, Gary Lanigan, Benjamin Loubet, Tom Misselbrook, John J. Meisinger, Albrecht Neftel, Tavs Nyord, Simon V. Pedersen, Jörg Sintermann, and Rodney B. Thompson.
-Sasha D. Hafner, Simon V. Pedersen, and Sven G. Sommer (all at the University of Southern Denmark at the time) created the database.
-Sasha D. Hafner created and maintains the model, with help from Anders Peter S. Adamsen, Andreas Pacholski, Shabtai Bittman, Marco Carozzi, Martin Chantigny, Sophie Genermont, Christoph Häni , Martin Hansen, Jan Huijsmans, Thomas Kupper, Tom Misselbrook, Albrecht Neftel, Tavs Nyord, and Sven Sommer.
-Sasha D. Hafner and Christoph Häni wrote the ALFAM2 R package.
-Anders Peter S. Adamsen and Johanna Maria Pedersen made suggestions on the vignette.
+The following individuals contributed data: Jesper Nørlem Kamp, Johanna Pedersen, Sven G. Sommer, Massimo Zilio, Fabrizio Adani, Francisco Salazar, Ester Scotto di Perta, Stefania Pindozza, Andreas Pacholski, Shabtai Bittman, William Burchill, Wim Bussink, Martin Chantigny, Marco Carozzi, Sophie Génermont, Christoph Häni, Martin N. Hansen, Jan Huijsmans, Derek Hunt, Thomas Kupper, Gary Lanigan, Benjamin Loubet, Tom Misselbrook, John J. Meisinger, Albrecht Neftel, Tavs Nyord, Simon V. Pedersen, Jörg Sintermann, and Rodney B. Thompson.
+Sasha D. Hafner, Simon V. Pedersen, and Sven G. Sommer (all at the University of Southern Denmark at the time) created the dataset and Jon Katz created the database interface.
+Sasha D. Hafner created and maintains the model, with help and constructive criticism from Christoph Häni, Roland Fuß, Nick Hutchings, Anders Peter S. Adamsen, Andreas Pacholski, Shabtai Bittman, Marco Carozzi, Martin Chantigny, Sophie Genermont, Martin Hansen, Jan Huijsmans, Thomas Kupper, Tom Misselbrook, Albrecht Neftel, Tavs Nyord, and Sven Sommer.
+Sasha D. Hafner, Christoph Häni, and Roland Fuß wrote the ALFAM2 R package.